-- Carry out continuous and gradual actions respecting the sovereignty and differences between member objectives, such as monitoring sediments or critical events. - Select new stations based on detailed studies and the basic structure of the AHN and WQN.
-Given climate changes must also be recorded for a comprehensive view of the Amazon region. - To establish adequate and safe monitoring stations within the complex river dynamics of the Amazon visit is essential to evaluate logistics, hydrology, geomorphology, and accessibility.
+- Carry out continuous and gradual actions respecting the sovereignty and differences between member objectives, such as monitoring sediments or critical events. - climate changes must also be recorded for a comprehensive view of the Amazon region. - visit is essential to evaluate logistics, hydrology, geomorphology, and accessibility.